1984hosting/1984-connector-for-dk-and-woocommerce/readme.txt

 You will also need to finish setting up your WooCommerce shop, including tax rates, wether prices are VAT-inclusive etc.

-Once a connection has been established, the plugin will work right away and will register products and other records in DK on creation in WooCommerce.
+Once a connection has been established, the plugin will work right away and will register products and other records in DK on creation in WooCommerce, as long as the correct inventory codes are set and a correct SKU is set for each item.

 == Screenshots ==